The Art of Using Profile Shots in Filmmaking: Capturing Uncomfortable Situations

-That’s to me one of the fascinating aspects about film analysis.
-Pretty much any professional film out there is a textbook on filmmaking and story structure (once again, albeit not always in the best direction).
+That’s one of the fascinating aspects about film analysis, almost every professional film serves as a textbook on filmmaking and story structure, though not always in the best direction.
 Obviously not all camera shots mean the same thing in every film.
 Same camera angles and shots may be interpreted as completely different things depending on what movie you’re watching.
-It’s all up to the vision the director and filmmakers involved want to present.
+It’s all up to the vision the director wants to present.

-I’m a huge fan of David Fincher, his movies are like advanced courses in filmmaking; analyzing his body of work is always extremely educative.
-“Se7en” has numerous examples of creative ways to use the profile shot in order to illustrate characters’ different moods and tones.
+I’m a big fan of David Fincher, his movices are like advanced courses in filmmaking, and analyzing his work is incredibly educational.
+Take "Se7en," for example, which showcases numerous creative uses of the profile shot to convey characters' various moods and tones.

-Once he realizes it’s his wife, he immediately leans forward in his chair and whispers on the phone so that Somerset can’t hear the conversation.
-This is when Fincher cuts to a profile shot of Mills, he’s definitely not comfortable with the situation.
+Once he realizes who's on the phone, he leans forward and whispers so Somerset can't hear the conversation.
+At this moment, Fincher switches to a profile shot of Mills, conveying his discomfort with the situation.

 We can’t exactly hear what they’re saying, however Tracy asks to speak to Somerset.
 Mills embarrassingly hands the phone over to him.
 Both men are confused at this point.

-As we can see from this cut away shot of Mills, he feels pretty trapped, embarrassed and insecure.
-The negative space, the closed surroundings and his expression says it all.
+As represented in this cut away shot of Mills, he appears trapped, embarrassed, and insecure about the situation.
+The negative space, the confined surroundings, and his expression speak volumes.

-All of a sudden they seem to have nothing else to chit-chat about, and a long uncomfortable silence takes place.
-And once again to emphasize this shift in mood, Tarantino shifts the camera angle selection to individual profile shots of the two.
+However, the conversation takes an awkward turn once they seem to have nothing else to chit-chat about, leading to a long, uncomfortable silence.
+To emphasize this shift in mood, Tarantino opts for individual profile shots of the two characters.